HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-intro.md

 1.  a patient
 1.  a participant role for each careteam members
-1.  names of careteam members which can be:
+1.  a reference to each careteam member which can be:
     -   a practitioner or practitioner type (doctor, nurse, therapist)*
     -   the patient
     -   a relative or friend or guardian
-    -   an organization

-*See the next section for how practitioner members are represented in this Profile.
+*See below for how practitioner members are represented in this Profile.

-**Each Condition must support:**
+**Each CareTeam must support:**

 1.  a status code